Surf's Up (film): Cast

+Production

+The idea for Surf's Up goes back to at least 2002.
+The film was a concept "four and a half years" before other penguin movies like Happy Feet came out.
+There was already a surfing penguin project in development at Sony, described as West Side Story meets Romeo + Juliet.
+Chris Jenkins said it wasn't a good idea, so the project died.
+He then re-presented the idea, but with a documentary angle.
+In 2004, Brannon and Buck were announced to be directing the film, with Quiksilver on board as a creative consultant.
+Kelly Slater and Rob Machado also gave the animators feedback on how the waves were animated.
+To add to the mockumentary feel, the voice actors were asked to do improv.

 Music

 Surf's Up: Music from the Motion Picture was released on June 5, 2007.
 The following 14 songs are on the Sony's official film soundtrack.

-According to the film's end credits, the version of "Wipe Out" heard in the film is actually performed by the punk band The Queers.
+According to the film's end credits, the version of "Wipe Out" heard in the film is performed by the punk band The Queers.
 The official soundtrack includes this version under the pseudonym "Big Nose", presumably for marketing purposes.
 Two songs by Green Day, "Welcome to Paradise" (the version from the album “Dookie”) and "Holiday" in an instrumental version, are used for background music in the film.
 Neither song appears on the official soundtrack album.
 In the primary teaser trailer, the song "Get on Top" by the Red Hot Chili Peppers can be heard in the background.
 "Welcome to Paradise" was also used in the second trailer promoting Surf's Up, as well as "Three Little Birds" by Sean Paul featuring Ziggy Marley.
 The DVD and Blu-ray behind-the-scenes featurette entitled "Making Waves" features the song "The Water", performed by Venice.
-This also does not appear on the "Surf's Up" soundtrack, but can be found on Venice's "Garage Demos Part 2: Fast Stuff" CD.
+This also does not appear on the "Surf's Up" soundtrack but can be found on Venice's "Garage Demos Part 2: Fast Stuff" CD.

 Surf's Up: Original Ocean Picture Score was composed for the film by Mychael Danna and it was released on a limited edition (of a thousand units) 23-track CD.

-Mandy Moore's "Top of the World" was featured in the film and included as one of the bonus tracks on the deluxe edition of the soundtrack album.